Spun Sugar with Leftover Sugar Syrup

 If you were to use regular simple or rich syrup, it would not have that same texture.

-Once that temperature is reached, you can turn off the heat and make sure that you have your bowl of cold water and empty bowl ready.
+Once that temperature is reached, turn off the heat and make sure that you have your bowl of cold water and empty bowl ready.

-Make sure that your empty bowl has plenty of space around it because once you start flicking, you WILL make a mess.
+Make sure that the empty bowl has plenty of space around it because once you start flicking, you WILL make a mess.

 You can surround the empty bowl with parchment paper.